sigurdsvela/boot/README.md

 ## Writing custom templates walkthrough

 You can write your own templates, and make use of them with boot.
-To do this, you first need to create a directory were you templates are.
+To do this, you first need to create a directory were your templates will live.
-Lets create a boot-templates directory in out user directory
+Lets create a boot-templates/ directory in our user directory

 ```shell
 $ mkdir ~/boot-templates
 ```

-Now, you need to setup a .boot dot file, to tell boot to look for templates in this directory.
+Now, you need to setup a ~/.boot dot file, to tell boot to look for templates in this new directory.

 ```shell
 $ touch ~/.boot
 ```

-The .boot dot file uses json syntax, and you need to set the "templates_path" key to be an array of template directories, or just a single string with one directory.
+The ~/.boot dot file uses json syntax, and you need to set the "templates_path" key to be an array of template directories, or just a single string with one directory.
 I'm gonna use an array here.
 Set the content of the new ~/.boot file to be